Creating a Pumping Symphony: A Step-by-Step Guide

 Reasons for Breastfeeding and Pumping

-- Returning to work or childcare: Pumping allows you to create a stash of breast milk for your baby to enjoy while you’re away.
+There are many reasons why moms choose to combine breastfeeding and pumping.
+Here are some of the most common:- Returning to work or childcare: Pumping allows you to create a stash of breast milk for your baby to enjoy while you’re away.

 - Supplementing with expressed milk: If your baby isn’t transferring milk effectively or has specific needs, pumping can provide additional nourishment.